Constraints on Primordial Black Holes from $N$-body simulations of the Eridanus II Stellar Cluster: Numerical setup and initial conditions

 This length scale is adapted for the radius value at which the PBH start to appear for different $f_{\textrm{PBH}}$.
 Introducing this cut prevents individual PBH from causing significant early expansion of the star cluster, as their isolated presence close to the cluster could result in a substantial energy transfer.

 Figure \ref{fig:initial_conditions} shows the initial conditions of a simulation, where the PBH and background DM masses are given by $m_{\textrm{PBH}} = 10^4 ~ M_{\odot}$, and the fraction of PBH is given by $f_{\textrm{PBH}} = 0.1$.
-Thus, this simulation includes $2,448$ PBH particles, $22,032$ background DM particles, and $2,000$ star particles.
-The red particles represent the background DM, and the black particles represent PBH.
+Thus, this simulation includes $2,448$ PBH particles, $22,032$ background DM particles, and $8,000$ star particles.
+The purple particles represent the background DM, and the black particles represent PBH.
 The snapshot shows a view in the $xy$-plane, illustrating the entire system of the Eri II dwarf galaxy.
 The star cluster is represented by yellow particles in the galaxy's center.
-The same snapshot is shown in the upper right of Fig. \ref{fig:initial_conditions} in a zoomed-in view.
-The absence of PBH in the zoomed-in snapshot can be attributed to the radial inner density cut applied to PBH particles.
+The same snapshot is shown in the upper right of Fig.~\ref{fig:initial_conditions} in a zoomed-in view.